-In the wake of the financial crisis the government prevented mortgage lenders from over extending mortgage holders debt burden and this has led to a tightening of conditions for taking out loans on property.
-This has recently been loosened, but it is still difficult for some to qualify for a mortgage despite record low base lending rates from the Bank of England (BoE).
+In the wake of the financial crisis the government prevented mortgage lenders from over-extending mortgage holders' debt burden and this has led to a tightening of conditions for taking out loans on property.
+Recently this has been loosened, but it is still difficult for some to qualify for a mortgage despite record low base lending rates from the Bank of England.

-The mortgage market has been very competitive since the start of 2020 and, with Covid-19, lenders have been keen on widening the array of mortgage products on the markets to bring more and more people back into house ownership.
+The mortgage market has been very competitive since the start of 2020 and, with Covid, lenders have been keen to widen the array of mortgage products on the markets to bring more and more people back into house ownership.
 However, one area of the market mortgage lenders have been tightening is in higher loan to value products.

 Much to the annoyance of some, the government is supportive to the housebuilders and has brought in the National Planning Policy Framework, published in July 2018.
 This aims to make it easier for planners, developers and local councils to deliver good quality housing at a faster pace in places where people want to live.
-But it is encountering considerable opposition from those that believe that urban creep is ruining what little open countryside there is around some of the UK big cities.
+But, it is encountering considerable opposition from those who believe that urban creep is ruining what little open countryside there is around some of the UK's big cities.

 Then there is the consideration for the environment.
-On 1 October 2019, the government proposed new regulations aim to ensure that all new homes built from 2025 will produce 75% to 80% less carbon emissions than homes delivered under current regulations.
-The Group has established a low carbon home Steering Group to manage the Group’s transition to low carbon homes.
+On 1 October 2019, the Government proposed new regulations aim to ensure that all new homes built from 2025 will produce 75-80% less carbon emissions than homes delivered under current regulations.
+The Group has established a low carbon home Steering Group to manage its transition to low carbon homes.
 This is another requirement for the housebuilders to consider.

 Persimmon earnings expectations

-In the recent performance of arch rival, Taylor Wimpey is anything to go by, we could see a nice upside surprise from Persimmon.
-Taylor Wimpey reported record numbers of completions as it returned to the market following the covid lull last year.
-This is the problem with these first half numbers this year, any direct comparison with 2020 is always going to be skewed by the coronavirus-driven lull.
+Taylor Wimpey reported record numbers of completions as it returned to the market following the Covid lull last year.
+This is the problem with these first-half numbers this year: any direct comparison with 2020 is always going to be skewed by the Covid-driven lull.

-The dividend could also be of interest, Persimmon currently yields just over 8% which is extraordinary given the circumstances.
+The dividend could also be of interest.
+PSN currently yields just over 8% which is extraordinary given the circumstances.
 Can the company keep up that rate?
-In any event, this may dissipate if shares rise, which is the best case so far as the technical are concerned.

 How to trade Persimmon stock